crrsn/kb-source/README-shtab.md

 ### Create a bash_completion file manually

 	Run 'kb -s bash > kb' to generate a 'kb' file
-	Cpy this 'kb' file to /etc/bash_completion.d/
+	Copy this 'kb' file to /etc/bash_completion.d/

 ### Re-open the terminal